jarusll/the-logs/index.md

 I will be binging through 6006 - Introduction to algorithms to fill the gap.

+Slimmed down my docker image and installed ruby.
+Smalltalk would've been fun but Ruby will work.
+I also need a functional language.

+Had a vps messup.
+Jupyter was dockerized but my site wasn't.
+Dockerized it and good to go.

 # 2022-06-07

 So I found out `Redux` has grown alot. `Redux toolkit` seems to eliminate alot of boilerplate.
 But I found this out after spending a day on Redux.